SumiTomohiko/Yog/doc/library/builtins.rst

    If objects are not string, they are converted with :meth:`Object#to_s`.
    When no object are given, :func:`print` prints one newline.

+.. function:: raise_exception(e)

+   :arg e: an exception
+   :return: :keyword:`nil`.
+But this function never return!

+   Raise an exception.

+   The Yog interpreter uses this function internally.
+   If you want to raise an exception, use the :keyword:`raise` statement.

 .. vim: tabstop=2 shiftwidth=2 expandtab softtabstop=2